czottmann/build-streamdeck-iconpacks/README.md

-# Stream Deck iconpack: system-uicons
+# Stream Deck iconpack: System Uicons

 This is a free iconpack for the [Elgato Stream Deck](https://www.elgato.com/en/stream-deck), based on the clear and concise [System UIcons](https://systemuicons.com/) by